-Our Company and the Promoter Selling Shareholder have entered into an Underwriting Agreement with the Underwriters for the Equity Shares proposed to be offered through the Offer.
-Pursuant to the terms of the Underwriting Agreement, the obligations of the Underwriters will be several and will be subject to certain conditions to closing, as specified therein.
+After the determination of the Offer Price and allocation of Equity Shares, but prior to the filing of the Prospectus with the RoC, our Company and the Promoter Selling Shareholder will enter into the Underwriting Agreement with the Underwriters for the Equity Shares proposed to be issued/ offered through the Offer.
+The extent of underwriting obligations and the Bids to be underwritten in the Offer shall be as per the Underwriting Agreement.
+Pursuant to the terms of the Underwriting Agreement, the obligations of each of the Underwriters will be several and will be subject to certain conditions specified therein.

-The Underwriting Agreement is dated December 17, 2022.
-The Underwriters have indicated their intention to underwrite the following number of Equity Shares:
+The Underwriters have indicated their intention to underwrite the following number of Equity Shares